ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    arg4 is: default for 4
 ```

-# Optional arguments based on other arguments
+## Optional arguments based on other arguments

-Default value for keyword arguments can use the value of other arguments:
+Like positional arguments, default value for keyword arguments can use the value of other arguments:

 ```ruby
 def foo(arg1:, arg2: arg1 * 2)